terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_java_service_instance.html.markdown

 * `ip_network` - (Optional) The three-part name of a custom IP network to attach this service instance to.
 For example: `/Compute-identity_domain/user/object`.

+* `assign_public_ip` - (Optional) Flag that specifies whether to assign (true) or not assign (false) public IP addresses to the nodes in your service instance.
+The default is `true`, which means any node added during service instance provisioning, or later added as part of a scaling operation, will have a public IP address assigned to it.
+This attribute is only applicable when provisioning an Oracle Java Cloud Service instance in a region on Oracle Cloud Infrastructure Classic, and a custom IP network is specified in `ip_network`

 * `region` - (Optional) Name of the region where the Oracle Java Cloud Service instance is to be provisioned.
 This attribute is only applicable to accounts where regions are supported.
 A region name must be specified if you want to use ipReservations or ipNetwork.